-The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!
+The 3 Most Powerful Ways to Flip Samples And Melodies in 2024!

-So, you have a fire melody or sample, and you want to take it to the next level…
+So, you have a melody or sample, and you want to take it to the next level…

 In this guide, I’m going to go over the 3 best ways to flip samples and melodies!
 If you want some free samples you can use to follow along with this guide, check out these sample packs.